Moving to Tarragona, Spain

 If you are thinking about moving to Tarragona, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Tarragona can vary greatly depending on the location and type of property.
 As of recent data, the average price for an apartment in the city center may be around €2,000 per square meter.
 However, for houses outside the city center, the average price can drop to approximately €1,500 per square meter.
-Please note that these are average prices and actual costs can be higher or lower," commented one expat who made the move to Tarragona.
+Please note that these are average prices and actual costs can be higher or lower," remarked one expat in Tarragona, Spain.

 Should I buy or rent a home in Tarragona?